jldec/cloudflare-pages-test/markdown/first-steps-using-cloudflare-pages.md

 ![Authorize Cloudflare Pages app on GitHub](/images/cf-pages-github-app.png)

-Back on Cloudflare, you can choose the repo for the new Cloudflare Pages project.
+Back on Cloudflare, you can choose the repo for your new Cloudflare Pages project.
-[cloudflare-pages-test](https://github.com/jldec/cloudflare-pages-test) is a copy of the markdown source repo from [jldec.me](https://jldec.me).
+[cloudflare-pages-test](https://github.com/jldec/cloudflare-pages-test) is a copy of my markdown source repo from [jldec.me](https://jldec.me).

 ![Select repo for the Cloudflare Pages project](/images/cf-pages-select-repo.png)

-I provided the branch name, build command, and output directory.
+In the configuratiom form, I provided branch name, build command, and output directory.
 The project name defaults to the repo name.

 ![Configure the build command and output directory](/images/cf-pages-configure-build.png)